 So now as I’m writing this I realise what a duty we have to keep building on the wonderful business reputation that George and Kathleen spent years in the making.
 I also undertook a product knowledge course with one of our suppliers Hörmann and enjoyed my time learning about the products and how they are made.
 Whilst there I learned that Hörmann are also a family business and they are now in their 4thgeneration.
 They have a fantastic motto which is “A good reputation must be earned” – we couldn’t agree more!
 They came over to the UK in 1979 and have just kept growing ever since.
 Check out their website for further information.

-Back to business now, since the retirement we have made some progress, we have purchased a new Industrial Unit and we now have a customer showroom!
+Back to business now, since the retirement we have made lots of progress, namely we purchased a new Industrial Unit and have a customer showroom!
 We are very excited to welcome in our lovely customers to look at our products in a comfortable and warm environment.
-You will be able to have a cuppa whilst leafing through the brochures and test out the doors at your leisure.
 I enjoy speaking to the lovely customers that pop into the showroom so feel free to pop in and say hello.
-Our showroom is open 9-5 Monday to Friday.
+Our showroom is open 9-4 Monday to Friday.
 Our dog Ben the border collie passed away at Easter time 2016.
 We were all very sad about the loss and we still have customers coming in to see him.
 It turned out we couldn’t live without a dog for long and got our new family member Rex in July 2016.
 He is a black lab and he is super friendly and mostly well behaved!
 He also works in the showroom most days meeting and greeting customers!
 If you are dog shy we can pop him through the back for your visit and he can lounge on the sofa.
 He’s trained to do this so he doesn’t mind at all.
 Plus, he is greedy and getting a treat after is his bonus!